-Every day, consumers are inundated with headlines and talk show segments warning about how the products in their pantries, medicine cabinets, refrigerators, and under their sink could give them an array of terrifying diseases.
+Every day, the public is inundated with headlines and talk show segments warning about how the products in their pantries, medicine cabinets, refrigerators, and under their sink could give them an array of terrifying diseases.
 In many cases, these scary stories vastly overstate the actual risk, causing unnecessary alarm.
+In other cases, activists and others with an agenda are distorting the truth and putting people in danger (like those attacking vaccines.)

 The Center for Accountability in Science provides a balanced look at the science behind these news stories and examines the organizations behind the effort to scare consumers.